 WHAT PASSED Senate Resolution 134 Senator Duplessis 6/6/23 Requests the Louisiana Passenger Safety Task Force to study the feasibility of creating a program to provide education on child passenger safety and distribution of child safety seats to families in need.
 Requests task force to submit recommendations to LHSC and others by 2/1/24.
 Senate Resolution 169 Senator Mizelle 6/7/23 Requests the commissioner of the Office of Alcohol and Tobacco Control to submit a written report concerning the sale or service of alcoholic beverages to underage persons to Senate Judiciary B committee by 9/1/23.
-WHAT FAILED Bill # Author Description House Bill 580 Rep. Mike Huval Prohibits use of wireless telecommunications devices while operating motor vehicle.
-Exception for hands-free, emergency calls.
-Senate Bill 194 Sen. Beth Mizell Increases the legal age to enter bars from 18 to 21 and removes exemption for persons employed by or playing music in bars.
-VETOED BY THE GOVERNOR Bill # Bill # Author Description House Bill 91 Rep. Jonathan Goudeau Allows judge to order vehicular homicide offenders to pay restitution to the child(ren) of the victim.
+WHAT FAILED Bill # Author Description House Bill 580 Rep. Mike Huval se of wireless telecommunications devices while notor vehicle.
+Exception for hands-free, calls.
+Senate Bill 194 Sen. Beth Mizell he legal age to enter bars from 18 to 21 and kemption for persons employed by or playing ars.
+VETOED BY THE GOVERNOR Bill # Author Description House Bill 91 Rep. Jonathan Goudeau restitution houses of t does not pr Allows judge to order vehicular homicide offenders to pay restitution to the child(ren) of the victim.
 Passed by both houses of the legislature.
 Governor vetoed, citing the bill does not provide clear instruction to the various courts and parties on implementation.